-Parkour is a discipline of movement that uses the abilities of the human body to overcome obstacles in the environment.
+Parkour is a discipline of movement that uses the abilities of the human body to maneuver and overcome obstacles in any given environment.
 The goal of parkour is to move from one point to another in the most efficient and quickest way possible.
 Movements in parkour include climbing, vaults, jumps, and many others.

 Parkour is a very positive activity, as it teaches many skills and characteristics beyond the physical movements.
 From parkour one gains the ability to overcome obstacles in life, and encourages self-confidence, coordination, physical strength, and conquering fears.
 The parkour community is, and always has been, very positive, welcoming, friendly, and helpful.

 The history of parkour started during the Vietnam war, when Georges Herbert created the Natural Method.
 A form of training that used natural movements such as climbing, jumping, swimming, lifting, throwing, and self-defense.
 Herbert created military obstacle courses that focused around the Natural Method called parcours du combatant, which is where the word Parkour derived from.
 Raymond Belle, a soldier that trained on the parcours du combatant, took the training home with him and became a revered, elite firefighter.
 Raymond passed down his philosophies and experiences to his son, David Belle.
 L’art du Deplacement and Parkour were developed from those teachings.

 The Yamakazi was a group of young teens who started to train Parkour type movements and called it L’art du Deplacement (the art of movement).
 David Belle was one apart of the Yamakazi and helped shape Parkour by bringing discipline and structure to their training.
 Many people helped pave the way for Parkour including Chau Belle-Dinh, Sebastien Foucan, and Stephane Vigroux.